infinum/ios-handbook/Rx/RxSwift resource tracking.md

 ## Testing

-- check out the comments inside base `ViewController` above ;)
+- check out the comments inside the `ViewController` base above ;)
-    - go back and forth on view controller that you wish to test and observer `Resources count`
+    - go back and forth on the view controller that you wish to test and observe `Resources count`
-    - if discrepancy is too big, or if count is never dropping after `dealloc`, you probably have a leak
+    - if the discrepancy is too big, or if the count never drops after `dealloc`, you probably have a leak
-    - also it would be good practice to periodically use `Xcode's` memory debugger
+    - also, it would be good practice to periodically use `Xcode's` memory debugger

 ## Troubleshooting (if you have memory leaks)